 I am a senior consultant in the Neurology service at Leeds General Infirmary and Senior Lecturer in Neurology at the University of Leeds.
 I was Lead Clinician from 2016-2020.
 I am a specialist in diagnosing and treating all Neurological conditions.

 I graduated with an honours in medicine from Leeds University and also completed a first-class degree in pharmacology, including studying the effects of medications on the brain.
 I trained as a junior doctor at St James Hospital and Leeds General Infirmary before researching the causes of multiple sclerosis at the Institute of Molecular Medicine at Oxford University.

 As a consultant neurologist at the Neurosciences Centre at Leeds General Infirmary, I have special responsibility for the provision and supervision of treatments for multiple sclerosis, including an active research programme.
 Over the years I have been an investigator in many pivotal MS treatment trials including Interferon, Tysabri and Teriflunamide.

 In my general clinics I see patients with a wide range of conditions including headaches, blackouts and medically unexplained symptoms.

 I am married with four daughters.
-I play bass guitar in a well-established local covers band.
-I am also a keen cyclist and member of a crossfit gym.
+I played bass guitar in a local covers band.
+I am also a keen member of a crossfit gym.
 I enjoy watching football with my father who is a lifelong supporter of Grimsby Town.